Nicotine replacement therapy: Pregnancy

 Nicotine is not safe to use in any amount during pregnancy.
 Nicotine crosses the placenta and is found in the breast milk of mothers who smoke as well as mothers who inhale passive smoke.
 There are possible harms to the baby if NRT is used during pregnancy.
 Thus, pregnant women and those who are breastfeeding should also consult a physician before initiating NRT.
 The gum, lozenge, and nasal spray are pregnancy category C. The transdermal patch is pregnancy category D. The transdermal patch is considered less safe for the fetus because it delivers continuous nicotine exposure, as opposed to the gum or lozenge, which delivers intermittent and thus lower nicotine exposure.

 Strong evidence suggests that nicotine cannot be regarded as a safe substance of cigarette use.
 Nicotine itself could be at least partly responsible for many of the adverse after birth health results related to cigarette use while the mother was pregnant.
 There is evidence that nicotine negatively affects fetal brain development and pregnancy outcomes.
 There is also risk of stillbirth and pre-term birth.
 Nicotine use will probably harm fetal neurological development.
 Risks to the child later in life from nicotine exposure during pregnancy include type 2 diabetes, obesity, hypertension, neurobehavioral defects, respiratory dysfunction, and infertility.
 Nicotine exposure during pregnancy can result in attention deficit hyperactivity disorder (ADHD) and learning disabilities in the child.
 It also puts the child at increased risk for nicotine addiction in the future.

 Pregnant women should consider behavioral therapy before NRT is considered.

 Youth

 In people under the age of eighteen, a physician is often consulted before starting NRT.
 The evidence suggests that exposure to nicotine between the ages of 10 and 25 years causes lasting harm to the brain and cognitive ability.
 Evidence is unclear whether adolescents gain benefit from cognitive-behavioral therapy or smoking cessation over the long-term as of 2017.
 Most tobacco users are under-eighteens when they start, and almost no-one over the age of 25 starts using.
+In 2025, the efficacy of NRT in adolescents was still unclear.

 Cardiovascular conditions

 While there is no evidence that NRT can increase the risk of heart attacks, individuals with pre-existing cardiovascular conditions or recent heart attacks should consult a physician before initiating NRT.

-Smoking is known to cause cardiovascular diseases such as coronary heart disease, hypertension, heart attack, stroke, and peripheral artery disease.
-Cigarette smoking is the cause of 20% of all cardiovascular deaths in the United States, which is the leading cause of mortality.